izmalk/kafka-k8s-operator/CONTRIBUTING.md

 ## Build and Deploy

-To build the charm in this repository, from the root of the dir you can run:
 Once you have Juju set up locally, to download, build and deploy the charm you can run:

-### Deploy

 ```bash
 # Clone and enter the repository